Amrr-Maherr/Amrr-Maherr/README.md

 ---

+## Achievements & Certifications 🏆

+- **Certified Front-End Developer** from **SEF Academy**

+---

+## Future Goals 🚀

+- Master advanced React techniques and state management with Redux
+- Explore newer CSS methodologies and frameworks
+- Enhance my portfolio with more interactive web applications

+---

 ## Contributing 🤝

 I welcome contributions to my repositories.
 Please refer to the contribution guidelines provided in each repository for details on how you can help.

 ---

-## Contact 📧
+## Contact Me 📧

-You can reach me through the following channels:
+Feel free to reach out through any of the following:

 - **Email:** [amrr.maherr24@gmail.com](mailto:amrr.maherr24@gmail.com)
 - **LinkedIn:** [Amr Maher Ali](https://www.linkedin.com/in/Amrr-Maherr)